 seeing the amount of damage World War II caused to the building.

 the areas where repairs have been made were either extremely noticeable or pointed out by the museum. at one point Nick looked at me and said "wow.
-Hit
+Hitler really f-ed up"

 #2...